-Solutions like Proofpoint and Mimecast are limited by their narrow view of an email account, relying upon an external Mail Transfer Agent (MTA) gateway that scans each message from outside Office 365.
+Solutions like Proofpoint and Mimecast are limited by their narrow view of an email account, relying upon a Secure Email Gateway (SEG) that scans each message from outside Office 365.
 From there, they cannot scan internal, employee-to-employee emails, see historical email conversations, monitor real time user events, identify compromised Office 365 accounts, or take actions on an email after it has passed them by.
-(For more on this read Why Proofpoint and Mimcast Can’t Secure Office 365 and Gmail.)

 For those customers who use Proofpoint and Mimecast, we often see attacks that they've missed, but are ordinarily blocked by Microsoft for other customers.
 For example, here is a common attack missed by Proofpoint but blocked by Microsoft.
 Because a Proofpoint installation requires you to disable Microsoft's filters, they bypass both and end up in the user's inbox.